Uniformization of cofat domains on metric two-spheres: Introduction

-Quasisymmetric mappings have globally controlled distortion, and they can only exist on spaces whose geometries are suitably controlled.
-Towards a more general uniformization theory, Rajala \cite{rajala2017uniformization} established a necessary and sufficient condition for a metric surface to admit a \emph{quasiconformal} uniformization.
-Subsequently, Ntalampekos and Romney \cite{ntalampekos2023polyhedral,ntalampekos2024polyhedral} and Meier and Wenger \cite{Mei,meier2024quasiconformal} (for a locally geodesic $X$) found \emph{weakly quasiconformal parametrizations} for \emph{all metric surfaces}.
+Quasisymmetric maps from $X$ to $\mathbb{S}^2$ have globally controlled distortion, and can only exist on spaces whose geometries are controlled.
+Towards a more general uniformization theory, the second author \cite{rajala2017uniformization} established conditions for a metric surface to admit a \emph{quasiconformal} uniformization.
+Subsequently, Ntalampekos and Romney \cite{ntalampekos2023polyhedral,ntalampekos2024polyhedral} and Meier and Wenger \cite{Mei,meier2024quasiconformal} (for a locally geodesic $X$) found \emph{weakly quasiconformal parametrizations} for \emph{all metric two-spheres}.

 The purpose of our work is to initiate the study of quasiconformal uniformization for multiply connected subdomains of metric surfaces.
-Towards future research, we propose the following problem. \begin{problem} Can we replace the cofatness in Theorem \ref{main} by a more general condition? \end{problem}
+It is desirable to find further conditions which are sufficient for the conclusions of Theorem \ref{main}.

-One approach to Problem \ref{wt} is to consider summability conditions on the diameters of the complementary components.
+One approach is to consider summability conditions on the diameters of the complementary components.
 As a byproduct of the proof of Theorem \ref{main}, we obtain the following result which is of independent interest even for $X=\mathbb{S}^2$.

 Given $\alpha>0$, let $\mathcal{F}_\alpha(X)$ be the collection of \emph{$\ell^\alpha$-domains} on $X$, i.e., the \emph{countably connected} subdomains $\Omega_\alpha$ of $X$ satisfying

 \begin{theorem} Suppose that $X$ is a metric two-sphere.
 If \,$\Omega_2 \in \mathcal{F}_2(X)$, then every conformal homeomorphism $f: \Omega_2 \to D$ onto a circle domain $D \subset \mathbb{S}^2$ satisfies $\hat{f}(\mathcal{C}_N(\Omega_2)) \subset \mathcal{C}_N(D)$. \end{theorem} See Remark \ref{diam2yx} for how to extract the proof of Theorem \ref{dimi2} from the proof of Theorem \ref{main}.
 Theorem \ref{dimi2} is no longer true if the countable connectedness assumption is removed from the definition of $\mathcal{F}_2(X)$, even when $X=\mathbb{S}^2$, see \cite[Theorem 4.1]{GehMar85}.